AD92 Political Campaign Activities

 - Use of University Resources.
 University facilities may be made available for such events in accordance with this and all other applicable University policies.

 - Publicity.
-Promotional materials for the political event may not state or imply that the University endorses a political candidate or political organization or any position of the candidate or organization.
+Promotional materials for the political event may not state or imply that the University endorses a political candidate or any position of the candidate.

 - Costs and Expenses.
 The sponsoring RSO is responsible for all facility charges and ancillary service costs associated with the event, including but not limited to custodial, parking, equipment setup and operation, and security.
 For information about permissible use of appropriations from the Student Activity Fee, please see the Student Activity Fee Handbook.